 Corporal punishment is lawful in the home.
 The Penal Code 1987 states in article 53: “There is no crime if the act takes place in good faith in the use of a right provided for in the law and within the limits set for such right.
 The following shall be considered as a use of right: (1) Chastisement by a husband to his wife and chastisement of the parents, or whoever acts in their stead, to the minor children within the limits prescribed by Shari’a or by law….”
 Article 59 states: “Exceeding the legitimate limits in good faith shall be considered an extenuating excuse and a judgment of acquittal may be rendered if deemed appropriate by the judge.”
 A 2010 judgment by the Federal Supreme Court reportedly upheld a husband’s right to “chastise” his wife and children provided that beating and other forms of punishment leave no physical marks.
 However, the Government reported to the Committee on the Rights of the Child in 2015 that a committee chaired by a representative of the Ministry of Justice had been formed to review the Penal Code in relation to domestic violence and had included among its recommendations the deletion of article 53(1).

-In 2016, the state reported to the Committee on the Rights of Persons with Disabilities that Law no. 3/2016 on the Rights of the Child or Law “Wadeema” had been passed.
-It further mentioned that articles 33 to 37 of the Law protected children from all forms of violence: however these articles do not explicitly prohibit corporal punishment.
-Article 1 defines violence against children as the “deliberate use of force against any child by any individual or group that would lead to actual harm to the health, growth or survival of the child” (emphasis added).
+In 2016, the state reported to the Committee on the Rights of Persons with Disabilities that articles 33 to 37 of Law no. 3/2016 on the Rights of the Child (or Law “Wadeema”) protected children from all forms of violence: however these articles do not explicitly prohibit corporal punishment.
+Article 1 of the Law defines violence against children as the “deliberate use of force against any child by any individual or group that would lead to actual harm to the health, growth or survival of the child” (emphasis added).
 Article 2.2 recognises a “right” of parents to “discipline” their child: “The competent authorities and the concerned entities shall … protect the child from all forms of neglect, exploitation and abuse and from any physical and psychological violence that exceeds the limits of the Sharia and the Law, such as the rights of the parents and their equivalents to discipline their children.”

 Alternative care settings